OnePlus 11 Pro price in Pakistan & detailed

 Samsung wows tech enthusiasts with Galaxy Unpacked Event 2023, revealing Galaxy Z...

-The OnePlus 11 Pro will be available soon on the market with impressive features.
+The OnePlus 11 Pro will be available soon on the market at a reasonable price.
+The device has great features and specs.

-The device features a triple camera on the rear, and the operating system is Android 13.
+The OnePlus 11 Pro features a triple camera on the rear, and the operating system is Android 13.

-The phone has a 5000 mAh battery that supports fast charging at 100 W.
+The device’s battery capacity is 5000 mAh which supports fast charging at 100 W.

 OnePlus 11 Pro price in Pakistan